Star1xr/ZL2-OfflineAccFix/README.md

 **Zalith Launcher 2+** is a community-modified launcher for **Android devices** tailored for [Minecraft: Java Edition](https://www.minecraft.net/).
 It builds upon the foundation of [Zalith Launcher 2](https://github.com/ZalithLauncher/ZalithLauncher2), utilizing [PojavLauncher](https://github.com/PojavLauncherTeam/PojavLauncher/tree/v3_openjdk/app_pojavlauncher/src/main/jni) as its core launching engine with a modern UI built using **Jetpack Compose** and **Material Design 3**.

-## 📋 What's Different in This Fork?
+## 📋 What's New in This Fork?

 This fork aims to enhance and customize the original Zalith Launcher 2 experience.
-Some key improvements may include:
+Some key improvements include:

 - [x] Cape system
 - [x] Fixes